devjwsong/smart-reply-kor-pytorch/README.md

 <br/>

-This is the Korean Smart Reply system via Intent Classification with Intent Capsule Network from [*Xia, C., Zhang, C., Yan, X., Chang, Y., & Yu, P. S. (2018).
-Zero-shot user intent detection via capsule neural networks. arXiv preprint arXiv:1809.00385*](https://arxiv.org/abs/1809.00385).
+This is the Korean Smart Reply system via Intent Classification with Intent Capsule Network from *Zero-shot user intent detection via capsule neural networks*[[1]](#1).

-The IntentCapsNet used is the implementation of the original repository [intent-capsnet-kor-pytorch](https://github.com/devJWSong/intent-capsnet-kor-pytorch) with DistilKoBERT encoder.
+The IntentCapsNet used is the implementation of the original repository *intent-capsnet-kor-pytorch*[[2]](#2) with DistilKoBERT encoder.

 <br/>